ck-zhang/px/docs/design/content-addressable-store.md

 linked from project/workspace-local pointers (e.g. `<root>/.px/envs/current`).

-These projections are **immutable** from the user’s point of view: they are content-addressed materializations of a profile and runtime.
+These projections are **immutable** from the user’s point of view: they are content-addressable materializations of a profile and runtime.
 User-initiated `pip install` cannot mutate them; dependency changes must flow through px (`px add/remove/update/sync`) so new artifacts are built into CAS and re-materialized.
 Envs are never “activated” directly—the supported entry points are `px run`, `px test`, and `px fmt`.

 px supports two execution modes over the same profile: